 EE for its part has said to expect an almost “instant connection” – though we wouldn’t expect anything as low as 1ms just yet.

-Indeed, according to late 2019 data from Ookla, UK networks are offering average 5G latency of around 21-26ms.
+Indeed, according to 2021 data from Ookla, EE’s median 5G latency is 29ms.

 There’s also a late 2020 RootMetrics report which showed EE’s latency in central London as being 45ms – as with the speed data, BT’s results might be similar.